Gymnastics Club Ergotelis: Men's

-Snapshot from an Ergotelis Superleague match vs. Panthrakikos during the 2009-10 season.
+Snapshot from an Ergotelis Super League match vs. Panthrakikos during the 2009-10 season.

 Ergotelis currently maintains multiple football departments.
 The men's Ergotelis Football Club is based in Heraklion and is the club's oldest and most successful department, officially established in 1929.
 The club currently competes in the Football League, the second tier of the Greek football league system, and hosts its home games at the Pankritio Stadium, the city's largest and most modern sports venue.
-Ergotelis F.C. is one of the two Heraklion-based football clubs to have competed in the Greek Superleague, the country's top-level football competition, having made a total of 9 appearances during 2004–2015.
+Ergotelis F.C. is one of the two Heraklion-based football clubs to have competed in the Greek Super League, the country's top-level football competition, having made a total of 9 appearances during 2004–2015.
 The club's best finish in the competition is 7th place during the 2013–14 season.
 It has also won the Beta Ethniki (second tier of the Greek football league system) once, in 2006, as well as the Greek Football Amateur Cup in 1983.

 Other football departments maintained by Ergotelis include Neoi Ergoteli (Greek: Νέοι Εργοτέλη, Young Ergotelis (♂)), Kanaria Ergoteli (Greek: Κανάρια Εργοτέλη, Ergotelis' Canaries) and the 2016-established Martinengo (Greek: Μαρτινένγκο).
 All of the aforementioned clubs are run through the Ergotelis Youth Academy, consisting primarily of young athletes registered in the club's infrastructure segments, based in the privately owned Ergotelis Athletic Centre.
 The club has determined for these teams to compete in various regional competitions of the Heraklion FCA football league system, passing on promotion rights in favor of internally moving players to the higher divisions on age-based criteria, as well as signing outstanding players to Ergotelis F.C. an its U-19 squad instead.
 All aforementioned teams host their home games at the Nikos Kazantzakis Stadium.